paulovieira/awesome-web-ui/readme.md

 - [anseki/plain-modal](https://github.com/anseki/plain-modal) - fully customizable modal window; has basic functions only, and it does nothing about visual style of the modal window;

+## Modal dialog

+- [robinparisi/tingle](https://github.com/robinparisi/tingle) - minimalist and easy-to-use modal plugin written in pure js
+- [anseki/plain-modal](https://github.com/anseki/plain-modal) - fully customizable modal window; has basic functions only, and it does nothing about visual style of the modal window;

 ## Select box (combo box)

 - [selectize/selectize.js](https://github.com/selectize/selectize.js): the hybrid of a textbox and <select> box.
 It's jQuery based and it has autocomplete and native-feeling keyboard navigation; useful for tagging, contact lists, etc;